martinber/sdl_fungeoid/README.md

 Check the first comment on every header file.

-### Code style

-I'm learning C, I have to remember to:

-- Return zero on success and one on error.

-- Set variables to some value on declaration, pointers to NULL.

-- Set pointers to NULL when freeing memory.

-- Use `static` for global variables and private functions.

-- Can't define global variables on header files, see `COLOR_XX` for example

-- For every struct with constructor:

-    - Create a constructor `structname_create()` function that returns NULL on error.
-Remember to free the memory allocated inside the constructor on error.

-    - Create a destructor function `structname_free()` that returns void, do not check for NULL pointer because `free()` can handle NULL pointers, but if the the struct has pointers inside I have to free them after checking for a NULL pointer.

 - Input handling:

     - `screens.c` handles window and quit events, then, calls